 Less Than Significant

-Potentially with Less Than

-Significant Mitigation Significant

-Impact Incorporated Impact No Impact
+Potentially Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact

+impact incorporated impact No impaci

-Recycled Water Pipelines, Recycled Water Reservoirs and Pump Station, and Facilities at WRCRWA Treatment Plant
+Recycled Water Pipelines, Recycled Water Reservoirs and Pump Station, and Facilities at WRCRWA Treatment Plant a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? \boxtimes a significant impact on the environment?